VeasnaTham/Fake_News_Classification/README.md

 This was a project completed for Year 3 final exam in mid 2024 and improved for Engineering Day in October 2024 at RUPP

+The raw dataset is not included in this repository